-After being dumped in 2003, Mark Zuckerberg returns to his dorm where he has a what appears to be a modern netbook.
+After being dumped in 2003, Zuckerberg returns to his dorm with what appears to be a modern netbook.
 This computer is actually an 'ultraportable' VAIO PCG-TR3A which was released by Sony in 2003.
 Costing over $2000 at the time, this was one of the first laptops that sported a built-in webcam.

 Eduardo Saverin was complimented by an investor in Facebook when he said he loved talking to business majors.
-Eduardo was an undergraduate at Harvard University where in fact, business is not an available major.
+At Harvard University, business is not an available major.
 Eduardo corrects the investor by stating he majored in economics, which is true.